Updated 3/9/2023

 The key to selecting your tools is to make sure your tools are all handheld for the most part.
 You will not have the space for large pieces of equipment to permanently reside in your apartment.

-While no two woodworkers will need the same tools, there are a few essential pieces in the tool chest of most woodworkers.
+While no two woodworkers will need the same tools, most woodworkers need a few essential pieces in the tool chest.

 Here is a look at the tools and equipment you should consider investing in if you are going to be woodworking in a small apartment: